Ageism: United Kingdom

 Barbara Robb, founder of the British pressure group, Aid for the Elderly in Government Institutions (AEGIS), compiled Sans Everything: A Case to Answer, a controversial book detailing the inadequacies of care provided for older people, which prompted a nationwide scandal in the UK in 1976.
 Although initially official inquiries into these allegations reported that they were "totally unfounded or grossly exaggerated", her campaigns led to revealing of other instances of ill treatment which were accepted and prompted the government to implement NHS policy changes.

 Councillor Richard Thomas brought up the issue of age discrimination at an early stage at a meeting of Bracknell Forest Council in March 1983.
 He pointed out it is a double side process, with discrimination working against both older and younger citizens.

+The Judicial Pensions and Retirement Act 1993 establishes mandatory retirement for judges at the age of 75.
+This was increased from 70 in 2022.

+A person must be aged 18 or over to stand in elections to all parliaments, assemblies, and councils within the UK, devolved, or local level.
+This age requirement also applies in elections to any individual elective public office; the main example is that of an elected mayor, whether of London or a local authority.
+There are no higher age requirements for particular positions in public office.
+Candidates are required to be aged 18 on both the day of nomination and the day of the poll.
+This was reduced from 21 by the Electoral Administration Act 2006.

 In the UK, age discrimination laws were first brought into force in October 2006 and can be found in the Equality Act 2010, which implements the Equal Treatment Framework Directive 2000/78/EC and protects employees against direct discrimination, indirect discrimination, harassment and victimisation.
 Pursuant to the Equality Act 2010 it is generally unlawful to discriminate based upon age in the provision of goods and services.